 Is it bad to drastically transition into Paleo/Whole30 after being on a SAD (Standard American) diet?
 Will it kill my milk production? – Linnéa G on Instagram

-It’s not necessarily “bad,” but it may make your transition a little harder.
-As Melissa Hartwig Urban so tough-lovingly states on days 2-3 of the Whole30 Timeline, “the amount of suck you experience in this phase is directly proportional to the amount of crap you consumed before you began the program.”
-To make the transition a little easier, start with a week of 1-2 small to moderate changes to your diet right now before going “all in” with a Whole30.
+It’s not “bad,” but it may make your transition a little harder.
+As Melissa Urban so tough-lovingly states on days 2-3 of the Whole30 Timeline, “the amount of suck you experience in this phase is directly proportional to the amount of crap you consumed before you began the program.”
+To make the transition a little easier, you could start with a week of 1-2 small to moderate changes to your diet right now before going “all in” with a Whole30.

 While this isn’t necessary from a supply standpoint (granted your caloric intake, hydration, and nursing/pumping frequency are adequate), it may help reduce the amount of fatigue, headaches, and general malaise experienced during the initial week of your Whole30.